 Quarrying in Ireland

 The Quarry industry in Ireland is a significant sector of the Irish economy.
-Though production levels are significantly reduced from those of 2008 there are still a large number of operating quarries and sand pits and the industry is in a good position to expand if there is growth in the construction industry.
+There are a large number of operating quarries and sand pits and the industry is in a good position to expand if there is growth in the construction industry.

 Limestone is the most commonly extracted mineral although other types of rock and aggregates are produced.
 Over 2 million tonnes of finely crushed limestone is used each year to improve lime-deficient soils in many parts of Ireland.Stone, sand and aggregates are used as the main ingredients to produce value added products such as cement, concrete, blocks, pre-cast sections, asphalt, tiles and numerous other products.